VadimEp622/angular-ms-books/README.md

 ## Detailed Overview

+### Angular

+- SPA with lazy-loaded routes

+- uses a custom component for dynamic-async-reusable-lazy rendering of local SVG icons

+- uses **Sass** for styling

 ### Docker

 - Docker file is divided into layers, in latest (2023~2024) recommended way, for maximum leverage of docker's caching, for faster subsequent docker builds.